The ABCDEs of Cover

 Bear in mind, though, that in the ‘States, return fire must be ACCURATE.
 There is no such thing as “acceptable” collateral damage outside of a war zone, because you are responsible for the final resting place of any bullet you launch.
 Avoid even saying the words “suppressive fire” in a Stateside context.

 Returning accurate fire with a “downed” partner, in a Heloderm class.
 We call this close order battle drill a “step over.”
-Note that Up partner’s knee is on her down partner, partially to reassure him if he’s wounded, but also to keep him from rising up into her line of fire.
+Note that Up partner’s knee is on her Down partner, partially to reassure him if he’s wounded, but also to keep him from rising up into her line of fire while his attention is “tunneled in” on the threat.

 Scott S of S3 Global Consulting displays a ballistic armor panel you can slip into a laptop pocket of your backpack.